 at the end of the street cross the bridge, and then turn left (sign for Almere), past the windmill De Gooyer.
 It was first built 1725, but rebuilt several times since. cross another bridge over the Singelgracht (former city moat) and turn left at the traffic lights, onto Zeeburger dijk.
 Follow the cycle signs for Almere.
 Be careful turning left at this crossing!

 pass under the rail bridge, and turn right alongside tram line 14, into Borneo straat.
-Gentrification is spreading into this low-income area (Indische Buurt, built in the 1920’s). go straight on: after the corner of the Madura straat, there is construction work
+Gentrification is spreading into this low-income area (Indische Buurt, built in the 1920’s). go straight on, alongside the tram line, to Java plein, a square with small fountains.

-at Java plein (square with the small fountains), cycle almost straight on, past FEBO fast-food.
+at Java plein, cycle almost straight on, past FEBO fast-food.
 Go on into Java straat, toward the red 9-storey block on pillars.

 cycle straight on past this block, over the cobblestones, and on across Java plantsoen (square), past the artistically carved boulders.
 This is the eastern edge of interwar Amsterdam.

 slow down at the end of Java plantsoen: the steps here are not visible, until you are almost on them.
 Go down the steps, and through the low underpass tunnel.

 On the other side, on both sides of the cycle bridge, are the entrance gates of the former Jewish cemetery.
 A sign summarises the history: from 1714 to 1942, perhaps 150 000 people were buried here.
 Infant mortality was very high.

 at the end of the path, turn right, at the tram lines (terminus lines 7 and 14).
 You pass the entrance of an open-air swimming pool (Flevopark bad, open summer only).